ChrisFrontDev/world-weather-web/README.md

 - add a pin.
 X
 - consume api based on pin (http://api.openweathermap.org/data/2.5/find?lat={LAT}&lon={LON}&cnt=15&APPID=<SEU_APPID>).
 X
 - List Cities.
 X
-- each city need to have a "link" to go to City details.
+- each city need to have a "link" to go to City details on a new window.
+X

 ## 2. City Details